jwaosnogn/Bob-s-Bananas-Budget/README.md

 API built with Node/Express.

 Selected Redis as database to check and store simple key/value pairs with inputs stringified and stored as unique keys and cost stored as values.
-Redis was the best option to for this scenario as using a typical Mongoose or SQL database would take longer in checking if we've made the same request before (as well as other reasons).
+Redis was the best option for this scenario as using a typical Mongoose or SQL database would take longer in checking if we've made the same request before (as well as other reasons).

 Incorporated testing to ensure API doesn't break if any iterations were to be made with it.